 With home insurance, you’ll protect the financial security of your home from unexpected loss (like robbery or fire).
 Your home is a big investment, so you’ll want to get this before you move in.
 Over time, as you upgrade things in your home, you should circle back and double check that your current policy still covers you.
-If it doesn’t, it’s time for a visit with Brio Insurance!
+If it doesn’t, it’s time for you to get in touch with Brio Insurance!

 broad vs. Comprehensive coverage